andrewavd/launchschool/oopprogramming/inheritance.md

 This demonstrates the second rule, that we can't call protected methods from outside of the class.
 The two rules for `protected` methods apply within the context of inheritance as well.

-There are some esdeptions to this rule, but we won't worry about that yet.
+There are some exceptions to this rule, but we won't worry about that yet.
 If you remember those two rules about protected mehtods, that should be good enough for the time being.

-## Accidental Method Overriding
+### Accidental Method Overriding
 It is important to remember that every class you create inherently subclasses from **class Object**.
 The `Object` class is built into Ruby and comes with many critical methods.

 ```ruby